 You may be asked to provide a reference at some point in your career.
-If you’re an employer, a manager, a supervisor or an instructor, you can expect to be asked by an employee or student.
-You could also be asked to provide a reference if you’re a co-worker, customer, client or even someone a job candidate supervises.
+If you’re an employer, supervisor or instructor, you can expect students or employees to request one from you.
+A co-worker, customer, client or even your supervisor could ask you for a reference.
 Good references are vital to a job seeker’s success.

-Use the questions and suggestions in this article to ensure that you provide an effective and appropriate reference.
+Use these questions and ideas to help you provide an effective and appropriate reference.

-An employment or performance reference is usually asked for by a current or former employee or co-worker.
-It often includes the candidate’s job title and description, the time period of employment and details of skills, experience and accomplishments.
+Current or former employees or co-workers will usually ask for an employment or performance reference.
+It often includes their job title and description, their employment period and details of skills, experience and achievements.
 It may also refer to the candidate’s character, especially in the area of work ethics and attitudes.

-A character or personal reference is usually asked for by someone you know outside your workplace.
-You might be the person’s volunteer supervisor, teacher, neighbour, community or religious leader—or an elder.
-A character reference describes personal qualities and attitudes.
-It may also refer to tasks the candidate has performed in the community or at school.
+Someone you know outside your workplace might ask for a character or personal reference.
+You might be an elder, teacher, neighbour or the person’s volunteer, community or religious leader.
+A character reference describes personal traits and attitudes.
+It may also refer to tasks the job seeker has performed in the community or at school.

 Should you say yes?

-If you feel positive about the candidate’s capabilities and would recommend them for the job, you probably won’t hesitate to give a reference.
-But be aware of the possible legal implications before you agree to provide a reference.
-The following is intended as information only and does not take the place of legal advice.
+If you respect the candidate’s abilities and would recommend them for the job, you may not hesitate to give a reference.
+But be aware of the possible legal implications before you agree.
+The following information does not take the place of legal advice.

 Liability: In Canada, employers who provide misleading references may be liable for damages to: